ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 ## Natural Conditions

-Natural conditions are conditions that can only be caused by natural pressure.
-For instance, the burning condition is gained when a character receives fire pressure.
+Natural conditions are conditions that can only be caused by natural pressures such as Fire and Cold.

 ### **Burning**